beer-asr/beer/recipes/aud/README.md

 It is possible to combine several corpora together.
 This is useful, for instance, when one wants to train a multi-lingual phone recognizer system which can be used to build stronger AUD system.
-Let's assume we have a corpora composed of an german and french parts stored in `data/corpora/GE` and `data/corpora/FR` respectively.
+Let's assume we have a corpus composed of a german and a french parts stored in `data/corpora/GE` and `data/corpora/FR` respectively.
 We can create a new corpora combining both of them in the following way: